 Following initial registration in a graduate program and prior to completion of the first term of study, graduate students may request transfer credit (advanced standing) for graduate-level courses completed at York University or another institution that have not been used to fulfill the requirements of another degree program or graduate diploma.
 Credit for such work will be determined by the Office of the Dean, Faculty of Graduate Studies, on the recommendation of the program concerned.
 Transfer credit accepted towards the fulfillment of the degree program to which the student has been admitted may count for up to 50% of the coursework requirements for the York graduate diploma or degree program.

 Undergraduate Students Taking Graduate Courses

-In exceptional circumstances, upper-level undergraduate students can register in a graduate course for credit.
+In exceptional circumstances upper-level undergraduate students can register in a graduate course for credit.
 This credit may not be re-used towards a York graduate degree.
-Students should apply for a Letter of Permission through the Registrar’s Office.
-Permission of the course instructor and graduate program director and the approval of the Associate Dean of the Faculty of Graduate Studies is required.
+Students will be assessed under the grading scheme for the course.